Cheburashka: Cheburashka sightings

 Cheburashka also became known in some countries outside the former Soviet Union (and of the Soviet Bloc).
 He became very popular in Japan after an animated film series about him was shown in 15 cinemas all over Japan and was watched by about 700,000 between summer 2001 and spring 2002.
 In 2008, the Cheburashka films (as part of the "Ghibli Museum Library") were made available to Japanese cinemas on the same date as Hayao Miyazaki's Ponyo on the Cliff by the Sea.
-An English-dubbed edition of at least one of the animated films was released in 1987, titled The Adventures of Charlie and Cubby.
+An English-dubbed edition of the first 3 animated films was released in 1987, titled The Adventures of Charlie and Cubby.